awsugmelb/website/content/pages/submit-talk.md

         <label for="bio" class="form-label-header">About You / Short Bio</label>
         <textarea id="bio" class="form-control" name="Bio" aria-describedby="bio-help"
             style="height: 100px;"></textarea><small id="bio-help" class="form-text text-muted">A little about yourself.
-            This is generally used in the context of the introduction at events, so anything you'd like us to say about you.</small>
+            We use this to introduce you at the event as well as on social media.
+So include anything you'd like us to say about you.</small>
     </div>
 </div>
 <hr>